njfio/fluent_cli/README.md

     "timeout_ms": 50000
   }
 ```

 Notice how there are entries like, `AMBER_FLUENT_OPENAI_API_KEY_01` that match the entries we created in the amber vault.

 At runtime, fluent will look up any variable that begins with `AMBER_` and export it's decrypted secret as an environmental variable that is cleaned up at the end of execution when fluent returns the value.

 This works for any data stored in the amber vault.
 Just make certain that the value in the config.json is the same value as the key you want in the amber vault.

-The chatflow in the Flowise install is basically blank as far as configuration.
+The chatflow example in the Flowise install is basically blank as far as configuration.
 Everything is picked up at runtimne during the submission.

 So your queries will go to Anthropic with your keys.
-They are logged through the flowise install, so be aware of what you send.
+Queries are logged through the flowise install, so be aware of what you send this this public server.
 Otherwise, anything you send from fluent will be with your keys and your data to the service.

 ![CleanShot 2024-04-22 at 21 28 03](https://github.com/njfio/fluent_cli/assets/7220/bb94fe7f-6a3a-4d77-a644-4e12e4ba3879)

 The configuration options support all the overrides presented by Flowise and are also useful in calling generic webhooks.

 The minimum configuration for a flow in config.json is below.
 ```json
 {
     "name": "SonnetXMLAgentAnowtherWebService",